 21st August 2006 – 3 weeks after starting HP Healing Cream

 The above photograph was taken just over three weeks from the first photograph in the series and the wound is fully closed, clean with hair re-growth.
 The only treatment during this period was HP Healing Cream which was initially applied two to three times daily as the owner could manage and then reduced to daily as the wound closed and then to every few days in the latter stages to conserve cream it was applied on the basis that only what came in contact with the skin worked (there was no evidence of this other than previous cases we had treated, which showed that once the wound had closed light application was all that was required to continue healing, but in the initial phase liberal application appeared to help)

 Busby’s owner Graham Gosling consented to the use of Busby’s case record, so that other patients could benefit in the way that Busby had.
 So impressed by the result of the treatment was Graham that he not only consented to the use of the initial case records, but he brought Busby back for follow up photographs for an entire year with no form of recompense.
 One of Graham’s more interesting comments was on how well Busby tolerated the creams application to such a large open and obviously tender wound as the initial bandaging and un-bandaging had obviously been so painful.
 Busby has returned to completely normal activity and unless one knew there had been a problem no one would know that Busby had ever been injured

 One Year On!

 Busby has hardly a mark visible.
 He walks and plays normally and has healed completely with no side effect from the treatment what so ever.
-The author would like to thank Homeopet for the provision of the HP Vet Cream used in this case.
+The author would like to thank Homeopet for the provision of the HP Healing Cream used in this case.